-It’s tricky decorating a small space, where maximizing storage and best utilizing square footage are of the utmost importance.
-While we often like to share new advice for making the most of your tiny housing, sometimes it can be more helpful to share what not to do.
-Read on for eight mistakes to watch out for when outfitting your small home.
+And while we often like to share new advice for making the most of your tiny housing, sometimes it can be more helpful to share what not to do.
+Since everyone has made some mistakes along the way, we thought we'd share our quick fixes so you can avoid learning the hard way.
+Read on for six mistakes to watch out for when decorating small spaces.

+Cohesion, cohesion, cohesion.
 If your home has multiple small adjacent rooms, help it feel larger by visually connecting the rooms through a unified color palette, material story, or overall style.
-This will help the space seamlessly flow together, like the rooms are extensions of each other rather than several small, disjointed areas.
+This will help the entire space seamlessly flow together.

-No matter how many smart storage solutions you incorporate, you'll always have limited excess space.
-It's important to evaluate your belongings and make sure everything you keep is meaningful and/or functional.
-If you find that you are overrun with useless objects doing nothing but taking up space, it’s time to purge.
+No matter how many smart storage solutions you incorporate, you'll always have limited space.
+It's important to evaluate your belongings and make sure everything is meaningful or functional.
+This can be super common on our vanities or in the bathroom, where products tend to pile up.

-Mirrors double the visual space in a small home and reflect light and color to add visual interest.
-Think beyond the wall when looking for places to add mirrors.
+Separately, never underestimate the power of mirrors.
+They can double the visual space in a small home and reflect light and color to add visual interest.
 Mirrored backsplashes increase the size of a small kitchen, mirrored furniture provides an unexpected reflective surface, and large mirrored panels on a wall look like additional windows.

-Use every available inch in a small space for décor, storage, and function.
-If your kitchen is petite, rather than use counter space for decorative bowls or knick-knacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
+If your kitchen is petite, rather than use counter space for decorative bowls or knickknacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
 If your bathroom is tiny, forgo art above the toilet in favor of a hanging cabinet to increase your closed storage space.